leah-jala/PP4-Avec-Plaisir/README.md

 - Update Heroku configuration settings.
 Remove CollectStatic.

 ## Credits and Sources
+- My course mentor, Daisy McGirr, was as always a fabulous guide through the project as well as a source of encouragement.
 - Project planning and planes - Reviewed relevant CI lectures and and reviewed a tutorial led by Daisy McGirr on Agile Planning.
-I also referred to Gareth McGirr's github project/agile planning.
+I also referred to Gareth McGirr's github project for the agile planning.
+I did not refer to his project for the rest of my project development.
+In the beginning, I simply felt out of my depth and couldn't even understand his project, but additionally, I wanted to do it on my own.
+When I go to improve mine, I plan to have a closer look at his work.
+I did refer to his readme file to put together this file.
 - Deployment steps - These were taken directly from the "I think therefore I blog" walkthrough.
 - Datepicker - https://simpleisbetterthancomplex.com/tutorial/2019/01/03/how-to-use-date-picker-with-django.html, updated at https://cdnjs.com/libraries/datepicker
 - Photos from Pexels.com
+    - Hero Photo by Pixabay: https://www.pexels.com/photo/alcohol-architecture-bar-beer-260922/
-    - Brunch photo by Emrah Tolu: https://www.pexels.com/photo/fried-egg-beside-bread-platter-2662875/
+    - Breakfast photo by Emrah Tolu: https://www.pexels.com/photo/fried-egg-beside-bread-platter-2662875/
+    - Lunch Photo by Pixabay: https://www.pexels.com/photo/blur-breakfast-chef-cooking-262978/
+    - Dinner photo by Elina Sazonova: https://www.pexels.com/photo/woman-holding-wine-glass-selective-focus-photography-1850595/
     - Wine bottles: Stanislav Kondratiev
 - Built-in template flags and filters https://docs.djangoproject.com/en/4.1/ref/templates/builtins/
 <!-- https://stackoverflow.com/questions/35427641/how-to-dynamically-set-the-active-class-in-bootstrap-navbar -->

-## Future updates
-These are the things I would improve with an update:
-- It was a mistake to put the datepicker Javascript in the base.html file.
-In and upgrade, I would confine it to the files for which it is needed via an import.
-- Refactor the bookings/views.py document so that it follows the DRY principle.
-- Create the form so immediate feedback is given as the user enters data into form field so they know the information they've entered is correct.
-- Change the guest number and time fields on the reservation form so that they are not pre-filled and so they are validated to prevent the user from forgetting this field.
-- Make the special requests field appear only if they have filled it in.
-- Create a more complex menus app so that staff users could enter new meals via a form, and indicate if it should be active (included on the menu), which service it should be part of, and what type of menu item it is (starter, main, dessert, etc).

 ## Sources for future
 - Django allauth social login - https://django-allauth.readthedocs.io/en/latest/providers.html#google